-This article, the fifth in a series about insurance clawbacks, was written by Steven Muller, Vice President Litigation at Share Lawyers.
+This article, the forth in a series about insurance clawbacks, was written by Steven Muller, Vice President Litigation at Share Lawyers.
 Click here to read the rest of the series.

 As a young lawyer 26 years ago I liked to collect and read what I could on long term disability benefits.
 My obsession landed me at the Supreme Court of Canada’s law library with my young family.
 My children were looking for dinosaurs and I was looking through the stacks for disability insurance articles.
 We both had limited success.